 (3) You reach a junction take the track to right opposite the track to farm buildings.
 When this reaches woodland, ignore a right turn.
 Soon reach a fence and turn left, with views over Pewsey Vale opening up.
 Shortly reach a walker’s gate on the right which leads to a long barrow called Giant’s Grave.

 (4) There are wonderful views from here and in spring many spring flowers including early purple orchids.
 From here retrace steps on barrow side of the fence, with the views of the valley on the left, and woodland on your right.
 Keep straight on through a gate.
+Path bears slightly right to follow woodland.
 When the woodland ends, you reach a path crossing.
 Turn left on a broad grassy path following right-hand field edge.
 Shortly the path goes right and immediately resumes the straight on the route.
 Views over the valley open up.

-(5) Go through a gate and turn right and start the descent following a barbed wire fence on the right, and the hill dropping away steeply on the left.
-Soon the path drops down steeply diagonally to the left towards farm buildings.
+(5) Go through a gate and start the descent following a barbed wire fence on the right.
+Soon the fence goes right.
+You continue to follow it, with the hill dropping away steeply on the left.
+Soon follow the path as it drops down steeply diagonally to the left towards farm buildings.
 At the bottom bear left on an indistinct path to reach the field gate.
 Go through this and a farmyard to reach an unsurfaced lane.
 At a crossroads bear slightly right to go straight on.
 On passing a white house on the right, join a road and carry straight on.

 (6) Continue into Milton Lilbourne, enjoying this pretty village, to finish the walk.
 (D/A)